kjd/idna/README.rst

 raise an exception derived from the ``idna.IDNAError`` base class.

-More specific exceptions that may be generated as ``idna.IDNABidiError`` when the error reflects an illegal combination of left-to-right and right-to-left characters in a label; ``idna.InvalidCodepoint`` when a specific codepoint is an illegal character in an IDN label (i.e. INVALID); and ``idna.InvalidCodepointContext`` when the codepoint is illegal based on its positional context (i.e. it is CONTEXTO or CONTEXTJ but the contextual requirements are not satisfied.)
+More specific exceptions that may be generated as ``idna.IDNABidiError`` when the error reflects an illegal combination of left-to-right and right-to-left characters in a label; ``idna.InvalidCodepoint`` when a specific codepoint is an illegal character in an IDN label (i.e.
+INVALID); and ``idna.InvalidCodepointContext`` when the codepoint is illegal based on its positional context (i.e. it is CONTEXTO or CONTEXTJ but the contextual requirements are not satisfied.)

 Building and Diagnostics
 ------------------------

 The IDNA and UTS 46 functionality relies upon pre-calculated lookup tables for performance.
 These tables are derived from computing against eligibility criteria in the respective standards.
 These tables are computed using the command-line script ``tools/idna-data``.

-This tool will fetch relevant tables from the Unicode Consortium and perform the required calculations to identify eligibility.
-It has three main modes:
+This tool will fetch relevant codepoint data from the Unicode repository and perform the required calculations to identify eligibility.
+There are three main modes:

 * ``idna-data make-libdata``.
 Generates ``idnadata.py`` and ``uts46data.py``,
   the pre-calculated lookup tables using for IDNA and UTS 46 conversions.
 Implementors